MIMESIS Joint Research Lab (2023 - 2028)

 Recent Publications

 Exploring model-based systems architecting digital threads in virtual reality.
 S. C. Medina Galvis, R. Pinquié, B. Paterne (2024).
 IFIP 21st International Conference on Product Lifecycle Management (PLM), Bangkok, Thailand.
+Link

 Exploring the potential of virtual reality for model-based systems architecting.
 H. Wang (2024).
 Doctoral dissertation, Université Grenoble Alpes.
 Link